OPerepadia/ocr-translator-extension/README.md

 ## How it works

 Activate the add-on from the browser toolbar or the context menu, then select an area of the page and click 'Run OCR'.
 To translate an image directly, right-click it and choose 'Translate this image'.
-After successful recognition, bounding boxes will appear.
-Hover over a text box will show the translation as well as original text that can be copied or read aloud.
-Translation overlay can be toggled in the toolbar.
+Once recognition finishes, the translation appears as an overlay drawn on top of the original text.
+Hover over a text box to see the original text and the translation, which can be copied or read aloud.
+The overlay can be toggled from the toolbar.

 - **OCR** — PaddleOCR, running locally in the browser.
 - **Translation** — two options: